IdkwhatImD0ing/Obsidian-Vault/Midterm 1 Study Guide.md

 Edge Detection
-DEfine canny and sobel edge detectin, how do I calculate sobel?
+DEfine canny and sobel edge detectin, how do I calculate sobel? also explain the double threshold, and why its needed

 The **Canny edge detector** is designed to extract clean and well-localized edges from an image, and its major steps are as follows:

 1. **Noise Reduction:**